Showing posts with label New Age deception. Show all posts

 "Let no one be found among you who…practices divination or interprets omens… anyone who does these things is detestable to the Lord."
 (Deuteronomy 18:10-12)

-The founders were not hearing from the Holy Spirit, but from demonic spirits masquerading as beings of light (2 Corinthians 11:14).
+The founders were not hearing from the Holy Spirit.
+Still, from demonic spirits masquerading as beings of light (2 Corinthians 11:14).
 Their “inner voice” was a false guide, luring people away from the gospel of Jesus Christ.

 Why Christians Must Reject This